Trans-Code/organizer-manual/code_of_conduct/README.md

 #### We do NOT tolerate:

-* Offensive jokes of any sort.
-Just don’t.
+* __Offensive jokes of any sort.__ Just don’t.
-* mGender assumptions and policing: Do not assume gender.
+* __Gender assumptions and policing:__ Do not assume gender.
 If you are unsure of someones preferred gender pronoun, address them by their name. * They might tell you and if they don’t, that is ok, too!
-* Unsolicited Touch: Everyone’s physical space must be respected at all times.
+* __Unsolicited Touch:__ Everyone’s physical space must be respected at all times.
 No touching of other people without their consent–this includes hugs (but I am sure a lot of people would love a hug if you asked first!).
-* Bathroom Police: As part of creating a gendersafe space, Trans*Code events will always have gender neutral bathrooms.
+* __Bathroom Police:__ As part of creating a gendersafe space, Trans*Code events will always have gender neutral bathrooms.
-* Hate Speech: We do not tolerate any conversations or presentations that involve racist thinking, transphobia, homophobia, classism, and other explicit forms of ignorance.
+* __Hate Speech:__ We do not tolerate any conversations or presentations that involve racist thinking, transphobia, homophobia, classism, and other explicit forms of ignorance.

 _This code is based on models from the Geek Feminism Wiki and Trans*H4CK._